pielet/John-Lemons-Haunted-Jaunt/readme.md

 * `ESC` to exit

 ### How to run
-click `.exe` file in Build, CS files are in `Assets/Scripts`
+Just open the `.exe` file in `Build`, CS files are under `Assets/Scripts`

 ## Addictional contents

 1. `Space` to jump
-2. Added another two views (1 and 2).
+2. Added another two views (`1` and `2`).
 The camera will automatically adjust its distance to the character depending on occlusion.
 3. Added a new winning condition: get all 3 stars.